JSchmie/ScrAIbe-WebUI/docs/Customize.md

   Each model varies in terms of size and accuracy, with `tiny` being the smallest and fastest, and `large-v3` being the most accurate but requiring more resources.

-- **whisper_type**: This setting allows you to choose between the original whisper backend and the whisperX backend.
-The original whisper backend is the standard processing method, while whisperX may offer different features or optimizations.
-Choose `whisper` for the standard whisper models method or `whisperx` for the alternative [whisperX](https://github.com/m-bain/whisperX) backend.
+- **whisper_type**: This setting allows you to choose between the original whisper backend and the faster-whisper backend.
+The original whisper backend is the standard processing method, while faster-whisper may offer different features or optimizations.
+Choose `whisper` for the standard whisper models method or `faster-whisper` for the alternative [faster-whisper](https://github.com/SYSTRAN/faster-whisper) backend.

 - **dia_model**: This parameter allows you to specify the diarisation model that SCRAIBE will use.
 It is left as `null` by default, and you can set it to the specific [pyannote](https://github.com/pyannote/pyannote-audio) model you wish to use.
 The diarisation model we use is a wrapper for the pyannote audio model, which is renowned for its accurate speaker diarisation.